fryga, we ship on Fridays Kraków / Oslo / remote Currently booking: Q3 2026

 The work.

-Direct access to whoever's doing it.
-No standups to schedule, no project managers in the middle.
-At the end of two weeks, something ships.
+Direct access to whoever's doing it, no standups to schedule.
+At the end of the sprint, something ships.

 — 04